siddhant0509/es6-modules/README.md

-# es6-polyfill and basic implementation modules of object oriented and functional construct;
+# Implementation of Modules which might be useful for daily life usage